Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.interconnectAttachments.patch({ interconnectAttachment: "interconnectAttachment", project: "project", region: "region",  });

 /*
+Sets the labels on an InterconnectAttachment.
+To learn more about labels, read the Labeling Resources documentation.
+*/
+await gapi.client.compute.interconnectAttachments.setLabels({ project: "project", region: "region", resource: "resource",  });

+/*
 Returns the details for the specified interconnect location.
 Gets a list of available interconnect locations by making a list() request.
 */
 await gapi.client.compute.interconnectLocations.get({ interconnectLocation: "interconnectLocation", project: "project",  });